 I have found that a couple of nice dresses are fine – I always have a party maxi dress and a party midi dress because dresses are easy to deal with.
 You could get a couple of nice jumpsuits (rompers) or maybe a couple of nice top and skirt/trouser combos.

 Try and pick clothes that fit a particular colour palette.
 This helps you in a couple of different ways.
 Firstly, you can mix and match.
 Secondly, it makes washing far, far easier.
 If you only have one red thing for example, but most of your stuff is white and maybe black, it just makes things a bit of a pain.
 It’s not the end of the world of course, but why not make life as easy as possible?

 With toiletries, all of our needs are going to be different and there will be some products that are ‘non negotiable’.
 As a rule of thumb, only take the toiletries you don’t want to be without that you suspect you won’t be able to find easily in your chosen destination.
-Shower gel and even shampoo and conditioners are pretty much easy to find so don’t weigh your luggage down taking those.
+Shower gel and even shampoo and conditioners are pretty much easy to find so don’t weigh your carry-on luggage down taking those.
 Your specific styling products might be more difficult to find so maybe take those.
 There’s no hard and fast rule here so go with your gut, but also recognise that you can buy a lot of your toiletries when you land.
-Nevertheless most of us tend to pack the following:
+(A toothbrush is nice to have even though it’s easy to buy, though toothpaste can get tricky as it’s liquid…and deodorant can be either liquid or solid…this one’s on you) Nevertheless most of us tend to pack the following:

-– Airport friendly mini shower gel, deodorant, maybe a dry shampoo if you need it
+– Airport friendly mini shower gel and maybe a dry shampoo if you need it

 – Favourite skin cleansers and moisturisers